 For Harrisburg Pennsylvania homeowners who are attempting to enhance home performance and comfort, there are a number of different home upgrades to choose from.
 Unsurprisingly, the list of valuable upgrades that might benefit a home can be overwhelming, and knowing how to move forward is often easier said than done.

-At Energy Smart Home Improvement, we believe that air sealing—combined with high-performance insulation—is the most important thing that homeowners can do to get their homes perming at peak efficiency.
+At Energy Smart Home Improvement, we believe that air sealing—combined with high-performance cellulose insulation—is the most important thing that homeowners can do to get their homes performing at peak efficiency.

 Many people don't realize just how much the home envelope matters when it comes to improving indoor comfort levels and reducing energy bills.
 The home envelope is essentially what separates your home's conditioned and unconditioned spaces—your kitchen and your garage, for example.
 When properly sealed, indoor air stays right where it's supposed to, and outdoor air is unable to enter the home.

 Problems can stem from the fact that many homes are littered with tiny cracks and gaps, some of which may be next to impossible to see with the naked eye.
 Unsurprisingly, this allows unwanted air exchange to occur.
 This air exchange translates to 1) wasted energy going out the window and 2) a less comfortable home environment.